vacp2p/rfc/content/docs/rfcs/59/README.md

     // Community, Channel, or User
     bytes content = 1;
 }

-// Field on CommunityDescription, CommunityChat and ContactCodeAdvertisement (described in 56/STATUS-COMMUNITIES) message URLParams {
-    // Encoded URL data
-    string encoded_url_data = 1;
-    // Signature of encoded URL data, to ensure authenticity string encoded_signature = 2;
-}
 ```

 # Implementation

 The above wire format describes the data encoded in the URL.
 The data MUST be serialized, compressed, and encoded using the following standards:

 ## Encoding